quarkusio/quarkus/integration-tests/google-cloud-services/README.md

 gcloud spanner databases create test-database --instance test-instance
 ```

-And finally you need to create a table named .
+And finally you need to create a table named `Singers`.

 You can do it with `gcloud`:
 ```